-Joint religious practice during the events is, alongside the topical work, a further focal point of the programme.
+Joint religious practice during the events is, alongside the academic work, a further focal point of the programme.
 DialoguePerspectives creates a space to both live out your own practices and to get to know the practices of other religious communities and worldviews.
 Participants create morning inputs in which they can introduce and share with each other their religious and spiritual practices.
-They forge shared forms of prayer and meditation together, thus developing inclusive concepts, shared practices of prayer that open up new religious and spiritual approaches.
+They forge shared forms of expressions that open up new religious and spiritual approaches.

 The results of the participants’ collaboration are presented to a broader public at annual summits.
 The design of the summit and the presentation of the theses developed at the seminars are in the hands of our participants.
 This communicates the participatory moment that so shapes DialoguePerspectives: the participants are at the center of the programme.
 The summit is complemented by a guest lecture or a panel including internationally renowned experts in worldview-interfaith dialogue.